 Strolling around Bangkok, you can find vendors standing at every street corner of busy areas.
-Some vendors congregate in one area, which means you have plenty options to choose from at the same place.
+Some vendors congregate in one area, which means you have plenty of options to choose from at the same place.
 Some even open around the clock.
 However, such situation also leads to negative consequence when it comes to city outlook and it has become a vexing problem for the policymakers.

-Recently, it is said that the Thai and international press consider issuing a statement that ban the vendors from selling food on the street in order to keep the city clean and these people have to move out of the street as soon as possible.
+Recently, it is said that the Thai and international press consider issuing a statement that bans the vendors from selling food on the street in order to keep the city clean and these people have to move out of the street as soon as possible.
 Meanwhile, a new 'landmark' food street is about to be built in Bangkok, according to the Tourism Authority of Thailand (TAT).

 Vendors are on the noisy, busy street.